tarekegn-git/popular_movies_sql/data_preparation_mysql.md

 ## 5. Removing Corrupt Data Entries
 Some columns may have corrupt data entries which is incompatible for later analysis.
 In this section, we will check fincial columns such as `budget`, `domestic_opening`,` domestic_sales`, and `international_sales`.
 ```
--- There are some incorrect value inside some columns such as column: budget
+-- There are some incorrect values inside some columns, such as column name budget

 SELECT title, year, budget, domestic_opening, domestic_sales, international_sales
 FROM highest_grossing_movies;